 Juvenile & Justice Division focuses on monitoring the implementation of Juvenile Justice (Care and Protection of Children) Act, 2015, review setting up of institutions under the Act, organise awareness campaigns, workshop, and training for different stakeholders.

-The Division has two dedicated cells: Missing Children Unit responsible for preventive measures to curb children from going missing and tracking of the process for finding them and Protection of Children From Substance Abuse Cell focused to curb substance abuse amongst children, and monitor the rehabilitative and de-addiction related process.
+The Division has a dedicated cell for protection of children From Substance Abuse Cell focused to curb substance abuse amongst children, and monitor the rehabilitative and de-addiction related process.
 To read the complete mandate of the Division, kindly click here

 Acknowledging the need of a ‘Maintenance Grant’ to the Child Welfare Committees under the Integrated Child Protection Scheme (ICPS) for essential expenditure including medicine, transportation, food, etc. during the process of a child being produced before the Committee, the Commission recommended to the Department of Women and Child Development, Govt. of NCT of Delhi that such fund disbursal is soon initiated.
 The Department made swift efforts to address the matter ensuring that a fund of Rs.
 6000 per month be made available to the Committees, and the amount be provided from the funds available to the concerned District Child Protection Units under ICPS.
 Order to the same effect was passed by the Department in December’20 and since January 2021 the amount of Rs.
-6000/- has been given to the Bench of CWC as an imprest amount for the same.3.
-Reading campaign in Child Care Institutes (CCIs)
+6000/- has been given to the Bench of CWC as an imprest amount for the same.

 DCPCR in collaboration with Pratham (a non-for profit organisation) initiated a ‘Reading Campaign’ in March 2021 under the Juvenile Justice Act, 2015 for the children in need of care and protection to ensure their sustained learning outcomes in foundational literacy.
 The goals of the campaign were fixed that at least 60% children must be able to read advanced stories and 40% must be able to read stories.
 Also, at least 60% children must be able to do simple 4 digit by 2-digit division, and 40% are able to do subtraction.